AWS Certified AI Practitioner (AIF-C01)

 Use prompt engineering to add all the PDF files as context to the user prompt when the prompt is submitted to Amazon Bedrock.

 Use all the PDF documents to fine-tune a model with Amazon Bedrock.
+Use the fine-tuned model to process user prompts.

+Upload PDF documents to an Amazon Bedrock knowledge base.
 Use the knowledge base to provide context when users submit prompts to Amazon Bedrock.

 Using Amazon Bedrock knowledge base is the most cost-effective solution for this use case.
 Knowledge bases implement a managed Retrieval Augmented Generation (RAG) architecture that efficiently retrieves relevant information from the uploaded documents when needed.
 This approach optimizes both performance and cost by only retrieving and using relevant portions of the documents for each query.